 - Check the water temperature- for a down duvet, we recommend washing it in cold water as it helps prevent shrinking.

 - Use gentle liquid detergent for both down and wool duvets/ comforters.

 - We would recommend you NOT use fabric softeners or any heavy-duty detergents for your down comforter

 - Wash you down on a gentle/ delicate cycle

-When using the dryer: try to remove the duvet every 30 minutes or so and shake it up the long side (this would help prevent fluffs and clumps to cluster on one side).
+Remove the duvet every 30 minutes or so and shake it up the long side (this would help prevent fluffs and clumps to cluster on one side).
 Keep repeating the process till your down duvet is completely dry.
 Avoid direct sunlight if you plan to dry it outside.
-It is advisable to let it in the air for a while but do not dry under the sun, and never use line drying due to the risk of dampness and clumps from forming.
+It is advisable to let it in the air for a while but not dry it under the sun, and never use line drying due to the risk of dampness and clumps forming.
 Always let it cool for a while after taking it out of the dryer and putting a cover on!